dojo/widgets/src/listbox/README.md

 # @dojo/widgets/listbox widget

-Dojo 2's `Listbox` provides a base widget that can be used as an options menu within a `Select` or `ComboBox` component, or as a standalone multi-select component
+Dojo's `Listbox` provides a base widget that can be used as an options menu within a `Select` or `ComboBox` component, or as a standalone multi-select component

 ## Features